 What are the hottest markets for database administrator jobs?

-Based on the Bureau of Labor Statistics's Occupational Employment Statistics for 2018 and each US state's cost of living, Zippia determined the following 10 states as the best for database administrators in 2019:
+Based on the Bureau of Labor Statistics's Occupational Employment Statistics and each U.S. state's cost of living, Zippia determined the following 10 states as the best for database administrators in 2020:

-Database administrators are prolific in the US, as they are some of the most common jobs in data management, the report said.
+Database administrators are prolific in the U.S., as database administration is one of the most common jobs in data management, the report said.

 What are typical database administrator interview questions?